Rendered fat

 Man pumping gas

-Category 3 rendered fat can also be used in livestock feed, aquafeed and pet food.
-It has preservative, nutritional and binding qualities that make it an important ingredient for the feed industry.
+Category 3 rendered fat is mainly used as a feed ingredient in livestock feed, aquafeed and pet food.
+It has preservative, nutritional and binding qualities that make it an important ingredient.

-The use of rendered fat in livestock was not restricted in the same way by the 'feed ban' on the use of animal proteins.
+Using rendered fat in feed was not affected by the 'feed ban' which prohinited the use of animal protein in feed until the relaxation in 2021.